 What classic packaging can you replace with it?

 The material of the packaging has great properties that fit well in the food sector.
 The material is very stable and thus offers optimal pressure protection for transport.
 The most important property is, of course, that the packaging can be completely returned to the natural cycle at the end of its life span.
-But aesthetics is also a big selling point.
-Our natural packaging all has unique grains and looks simply chic 😉.
+But aesthetics are also a big selling point.
+Our natural packaging all has unique grains and simply looks chic 😉.